charmed-osm/5g-ran/charms/ran-operator/README.md

 ## Usage

+> This does not explain how to use it.
+Add similar steps to the ones in the main readme.
+ - How to deploy it from the store
+ - How to deploy it locally.

 For data transfer, Exposed an UDP Port 2152
 To integrate with core, Exposed port 8081 for Rest server